eclipse-vertx/vertx-codegen/README.md

 * `superTypes` - a list of `TypeInfo` representing the set of user defined types which the current interface extends from
 * `superType` - the supertype of this option ???
 * `jsonifiable` - True if the object has a `toJson()` method
+* `hasEmptyConstructor` - True if the object has an empty constructor

 The `PropertyInfo` object has the following fields: